Man and a woman enjoy flying together in a wind tunnel.

 • The increased emphasis on client relationships and advisory services will fundamentally change compensation models for producers.

-• Innovative new offerings – both products and services – will provide the protections clients need, help close the coverage gap and unlock growth for both producers and carriers.
+• New offerings –products and services – will provide the protections clients need, help close the coverage gap and unlock growth for producers and carriers.

 • Intensifying regulatory scrutiny – and the resulting spike in compliance costs – will trigger a wave of consolidation and acquisitions.